hujhax/austin-improv-wiki/The Next Chapter.md

 |Run	=	May/Jun 2013
 }}

-***The Next Chapter*** is a mainstage show at [[The Institution Theater]] that performs improvised continuations of the works of a published author.
+***The Next Chapter*** was a mainstage show at [[The Institution Theater]] that performed improvised continuations of the works of a published author.

 ## Summary
-Each night of the show has a different guest author.
-An author is interviewed, usually by [[Justin Davis]], for a short period at the top of the show, usually lasting five to ten minutes.
-Then, the author reads anywhere from 500 to 750 words of his or her choosing from a published work.
-The cast listens and at the conclusion of the reading, performs a deconstruction of the piece by stepping forward to recite different details, themes, or concepts they heard for about a minute.
-They then improvise from where the excerpt left off to create a story that lasts for just over an hour.
-On short-story author nights, two stories are performed, with the author reading shorter excerpts from two different stories.
-The first story lasts for 25 minutes and the second lasts for 35 minutes.
+Each night of the show had a different guest author.
+An author was interviewed, usually by [[Justin Davis]], for a short period at the top of the show, usually lasting five to ten minutes.
+Then, the author read anywhere from 500 to 750 words of his or her choosing from a published work.
+The cast listened and at the conclusion of the reading, performed a deconstruction of the piece by stepping forward to recite different details, themes, or concepts they heard for about a minute.
+They then improvised from where the excerpt left off to create a story that lasted for just over an hour.
+On short-story author nights, two stories were performed, with the author reading shorter excerpts from two different stories.
+The first story lasted for 25 minutes and the second for 35 minutes.

 ## Guest Authors and Works
 * 5/3: [[Deano Jones]] &mdash; *[http://www.riseofthecaferacer.com Rise of the Cafe Racer]*